Reginald Laubin

 Reginald Laubin (December 4, 1903 – April 5, 2000) was an American writer, dancer, and expert on Native American culture and customs.
 With his wife, Gladys Laubin, he performed theatrical interpretations of Plains Indian dances.
-A white man, Laubin believed in Indian culture as an antidote to life in the modern world.
+A white man, Laubin believed in Native American culture as an antidote to life in the modern world.
 Through his performances, he sought to preserve what he saw as Indian ways.

 Biography

 Early life and marriage

 Laubin grew up in Lima, Ohio.
 His parents, Karl and Carrie Laubin, were musicians, and they encouraged Reginald to pursue a career in music.
 Young Laubin had other ideas.
-He read Ernest Thompson Seton's Two Little Savages: Being the Adventures of Two Boys Who Lived as Indians Do, and What They Learned, and it influenced him to learn everything he could about Indians.
+He read Ernest Thompson Seton's Two Little Savages: Being the Adventures of Two Boys Who Lived as Indians Do, and What They Learned, and it influenced him to learn everything he could about Native Americans.
 At the age of eleven, Laubin watched a performance by Indian dancers.
 Afterward, he introduced himself to the dancers, and they taught him some steps.
-He decided that he too would become an Indian dancer.
+He decided that he too would become an "Indian dancer."

 When Laubin was sixteen years old, his parents died of influenza.
 Laubin moved to Hartford, Connecticut, to live with his uncle.
 In 1922, he enrolled in Norwich Art School.
 There, he met Gladys Tortachel, who was attending the nearby Norwich Free Academy.
 The two began a partnership based on their mutual fascination with American Indian dance and culture.
 They married on October 20, 1928.